jido/ebb-backup/README.md

 --opt-out
 ```

-Does not prompt to create a repository.
+Do not prompt to create a repository.

 *